Jack Grealish: Style of play

+Analysis

 A technically gifted player, Grealish plays as a winger (normally on the left flank, a position which allows him to cut inside onto his stronger right foot) or attacking midfielder, and has been noted for his ability to run and dribble past defenders.
 Bryan Jones, Aston Villa's former academy director, likened his playing style to that of Nottingham Forest winger John Robertson, citing his "ability to just ghost past people".
 During his time with Manchester City, he was occasionally also used in a central attacking role as a false 9 by manager Pep Guardiola.
+When writing for The Athletic in 2019, sports journalist Michael Cox described Grealish as an "old-school player", due to his playing style.
+Grealish has also been praised for his professionalism by those who have managed him, with Dean Smith calling him "a really good professional" and Pep Guardiola commenting in 2023 that he was "impressed with how professional" he was.

 Despite not being gifted with exceptional speed, he is an agile player who possesses quick foot-work, a good change of pace, and excellent balance on the ball, as a result of his low centre of gravity.
 As a consequence of his nimble movement, Grealish has notably been on the receiving end of heavier, more physical challenges from opposing players.
 Shaun Derry, his manager at Notts County, highlighted this, following fixtures against Sheffield United and Stevenage in early 2014 and called for more official protection.
 In a 2014 match for Aston Villa against Hull City at Villa Park, a number of fouls committed against Grealish resulted in three Hull players receiving yellow cards within just a 15-minute period.

 Grealish wears child-sized shin pads whilst playing, in order to maintain his ability to control the ball effectively.
 He wears his football socks rolled down due to superstition, which has led to referees warning him to pull them up.
-In addition to his ball skills, Grealish is also known for his ability to create chances for his teammates.
+In addition to his ball skills, Grealish is also known for his defensive work-rate and intelligent movement, as well as his ability to create chances for his teammates as a playmaker.

-Aston Villa manager Tim Sherwood said in May 2015 that Grealish was learning from his friendship with his midfield partner, the experienced Joe Cole.
-Sherwood considered Cole a role model for Grealish's private life, as he "didn't read too much about Joe being on the front pages".